2018 Walmart Black Friday Ad Is Released For Busiest Shopping Day Of The Year

 — Reuters Top News (@Reuters) November 8, 2018

-Other items worth looking at include an RCA 65″ Ultra HD LED TV, exclusive only to Walmart, available fro $399.
+Other items worth looking at include an RCA 65″ Ultra HD LED TV, exclusive only to Walmart, available for $399.
 Another exclusive product to the retailer is the Dell Inspiron HD 15.6″ laptop, which costs $479 during the sale (a $90 savings).

-Of course, with the holiday season comes guests, unwrapped presidents, unwashed dishes, and general chaos around the house.
+Of course, with the holiday season comes guests, wrapped presents, unwashed dishes, and general chaos around the house.
 What better way to make a dent in your chores after the holiday season than with a Shark Ion Vacuum, available at Walmart for $179, a nearly-$100 savings?

 And don’t forget all the travel you’ll probably end up doing.
 Don’t worry: Walmart’s got you covered there, too, if you can believe it.
 Goodyear Tires will range from $39 to $90 for each tire you purchase, a savings of $20 per tire, with rotation deals added on top of that.